Backlang-Org/Backlang/README.md

 # Backlang
-A New language for the backseeting2k platform
+A new Rust, C# inspired language for .Net and other platforms like backseatsafesystem2k.

+Backlang has a macro system, syntax sugar for common tasks like unions, bitfields.